astronomer/docs/astro/hybrid-overview.md

 id: hybrid-overview
 ---

-_Astro Hybrid_ is a self-hosted, Astronomer-managed service for data orchestration that is built for the cloud and powered by Apache Airflow.
+_Astro Hybrid_ is a self-hosted, Astronomer-managed service for data orchestration that is built for the cloud and powered by [Apache Airflow®](https://airflow.apache.org).
 Astro Hybrid is built with a multi-plane architecture which consists of:

 - A control plane that is hosted by Astronomer.
 - A data plane that runs in your cloud.